|

 - Represents the source location for a given

-MACHINE_ARCH .
+MACHINE_ARCH.
 It is generally the common prefix

 for all the MACHINE_ARCH that share the same implementation, though

-set of sources.
-While amd64 and i386 are closely related, MACHINE_CPUARCH
+'riscv' breaks this rule.
+While amd64 and i386 are closely related,

-sharing that fits into this framework).
+some sharing that fits into this framework).

 CPUTYPE